spring-attic/mononoke/README.md

     - path is `{boot:management.endpoints.web.base-path}/health/readiness`
     - port is the `management.server.port` boot property
     - scheme `http` by default, `https` when boot property `management.server.ssl.enabled` is true
+  - NOTE: for boot versions prior to 2.3, the path is `{boot:management.endpoints.web.base-path}/info` for both probes

 ## Spring Boot service intents